 The Nemo Hornet backpacking tent is an exciting choice because of its ultra light 2 pound weight, 2 doors and vestibules, with a freestanding design.
 Actually, I should mention that the Hornet is more of a semi-freestanding design, because you will have to stake out one end to maximize the interior space for 2 people.

 Although there has been a little bit of compromise on the interior space in the 2-person model, the Nemo Hornet is amazingly good for long solo trips.
 It might get a little stuffy for 2 people, but as long as you do not have to spend much time inside, it is not something to be worried about.
 In a nutshell, Nemo has managed an excellent balance of weight, comfort and durability.
-The one downside is the price which, at around $350, gets a little steep.
+The one downside is it is relatively expensive.

 Setting up the Nemo Hornet